nestauk/discovery_mission_radar_prototyping/README.md

 It is a bit complicated, but not sure if there is a simpler way in situations where the package is an actively updated repo that is (not yet) submitted to the pip repository.

-Comment out the line `discovery-utils = {git = "https://github.com/nestauk/discovery_utils.git" ...` in pyproject.toml by adding hashtag at the very beginning.
+Comment out the line `discovery-utils = {git = "https://github.com/nestauk/discovery_utils.git" ...` in pyproject.toml by adding hashtag at the very beginning, and save the changes.
 For example:

 ```toml
 #discovery-utils = {git = "https://github.com/nestauk/discovery_utils.git", rev = "dev"}